mariakal-psych/test/README.md

 # test
-this is a test repository for a programming practical(2025).
+this is a test repository for a  practical(2025).

+hello, git seems very cool.